topepo/postcard/README.md

   - As a default, the function takes the average treatment effect (ATE) as the estimand

-Thus, we can estimate the ATE by simply writing
+Thus, we can estimate the ATE by simply writing the below:

+> Note that as a default, information about the algorithm is printed in
+> the console, but here we suppress this behavior.
+See more in
+> `vignette("non-default")`.

 ``` r
 ate <- rctglm(formula = Y ~ A * W,